 Active and passive

 Based on whether external force is used in the circulation system, solar water heater can be categorized into active and passive systems.
 Active solar water heating systems employ pumps to circulate household water or anti-freeze through the system.
-They also regulate the overall process using electronic controllers, among which the temperature controller is the key component.
+They also regulate the overall process using electronic controllers, Direct passive and active solar water heating systemsamong which the temperature controller is the key component.
 The temperature controller monitors the temperature difference between liquid leaving the solar collector and water in the storage tank.
 Typically the controller turns the pump on when the liquid (domestic water or antifreeze) in the collector is about 5-8 degrees Celsius warmer than the water in the tank, and turns the pump off when the temperature difference approaches 3-4 Celsius.
 This control process prevents the pump from cycling too often and water in the tank from overheating.